outdreamer/build-a-cure-1/docs/tool_decisions.md

         - how do you score these concepts based on importance, once you find them?
           - repeated abstract concepts inherent to sub-tools like languages (which is a sub-tool of the security intent) are likelier to be important
           - concepts with clear differences in intent are likely to be important (caching & latency reduction are sub-tools of data storage/retrieval intent with clearly different intent matrixes)

-- how much time do you invest in planning & what are your planning strategies to avoid having to solve problems later?